-Ch’Wala Youth Recovery Services provides treatment for young people facing substance-related disorders (Ch’Wala is Dena’ina for “branch”) .
-Our programming is individualized and builds on the belief that every person has the desire and capacity for growth and change.
+Ch’Wala Youth Recovery Services program provides treatment for young people facing substance-related disorders (Ch’Wala is Dena’ina for “branch”).
+The program is individualized and builds on the belief that every person has the desire and capacity for growth and change.

-Programs incorporate recovery skills, family night groups, and group therapy focused on relapse prevention.
-Program participants are also provided individual substance use counseling and mental health counseling.
-In addition, they have access to a variety of additional services and resources, including: tobacco counseling; peer support; coordinated services involving the Anchorage School District, Division of Juvenile Justice; medical and mental health providers; and case management services as needed.
+The program provides recovery skills, family night groups, and group therapy opportunities focused on relapse prevention.
+Participants are provided with individual substance-use counseling and have access to a variety of additional resources, including tobacco cessation counseling, coordinated services involving the Anchorage School District Division of Juvenile Justice, referral to medical and mental health providers, and case management services.

 Youth services are open to adolescents of all racial and ethnic backgrounds; however, it is culturally reflective for Alaska Native/American Indian participants.